|003||T,Th 11:00—12:15||SC 2230 (PDF)||Prof. Ready||M 9:00—10:50||SC 1141 (PDF)||Dr. Etchemaite-Walborn|

 The Department of Physics, Astronomy and Geosciences (PAGS), in accordance with the Fisher College of Science and Mathematics (FCSM) and with the Towson University Strategic Plan, support initiatives that promote diversity among FCSM faculty, staff and students.
 We are committed to increasing the quality and diversity of our students, faculty and staff while increasing retention and curriculum initiatives.
 To obtain further information related to diversity initiatives, please visit:

 - Relax, it’s nothing you haven’t done before, and you’ll have plenty of opportunities to break the rust off if you haven’t done any math in a while.
 We’re talking basic algebra and below so don’t stress. ↩

-- Oddly enough, the easier it is to actually read your lab, the easier it is to grade it.
+- Oddly enough, the easier it is for me to actually read your lab, the easier it is for me to grade it.
 I know, weird, right? ↩

 - Except when using clickers, in which case fiddle away. ↩